When is the best time to fly?

 For some patriotic celebrations, join the locals in celebrating Australia Day on the 26th of January.
 Enjoy a variety of events around Sydney Harbour, Hyde Park and throughout the city centre.
 Then head to Darling Harbour to continue the party while the sun goes down.

 Comfortable to visit any time of year, Sydney is particularly enjoyable in autumn and spring.
-There is a greater chance of rain in spring, but it usually clears quickly.
+There is a greater chance of rain in spring, but it usually clears quickly which is why finding cheap flights to Sydney don’t come along everyday.

 From the orange-segments shaped Opera House, the Harbour Bridge off which fireworks dance on New Year's Eve, and, of course, Bondi Beach, Sydney is Australia's most instantly recognisable city.